 Children who have allergies.
 This information is recorded on our internal MIS system (Iris), which automatically transfer the information to parentpay so that the kitchen can see on their IPAD what foods children are allergic to.
 The information is also recorded in our pupil awareness file, master copy is housed in the office, copy in each classroom and copy for Breakfast/After School club.
-A Pen portrait is also prepared by the class teach, this is housed with the pupil awareness information.
+A Pen portrait is also prepared by the class teacher, this is housed with the pupil awareness information.
 Parents are provided with a copy of their childs Pen portrait (medical) at the same time as any IEP.
 It is parents responsibility to inform school of any amendments.

-Children with allergies are always served their food first within their year group.
+Children with allergies are always served their food first within their year group and on cutlery which is eged in red / red knives and forks and a red cup.
 This procedure is also adhered to by breakfast club, extended provision and any events eg: disco's that we run.